-The OHTN offices have keys required for after hours access, which is monitored by a security firm responsible for building security, as well as additional locking systems for the computers receiving data downloads and those that store the research data itself.
+The OHTN offices have keys required for after hours' access, which is monitored by a security firm responsible for building security, as well as additional locking systems for the computers receiving data downloads and those that store the research data itself.
 These two are separate, and there is a firewall system in place to prevent any access to data from outside the OHTN.
 Only specifically authorized staff at the OHTN are allowed access to the research data.
-For data stored on cloud-based servers, user authentication is required to access data, and data is stored in an encrypted database.
-User access is limited to key staff members for the purposes of data extraction only.
 Staff accessing the data are also required to sign confidentiality agreements, to mitigate any risk of reidentification (e.g., in case they should inadvertently surmise an identity through some combination of demographic and geographic variables), by requiring that all such data be kept strictly confidential.